-The Austrian Grand Prix made a welcome return to the Formula 1 calendar in 2014 after an eleven-year hiatus.
-It’s hosted at the picturesque Red Bull Ring, the most recent incarnation of the Österreichring circuit, which first held the race back in 1970.
+The Austrian Grand Prix returned to the Formula 1 calendar in 2014 after an eleven-year hiatus.
+It’s hosted at the picturesque Red Bull Ring, the most recent incarnation of the Österreichring circuit, which debuted back in 1970.

-When it did return in 1997, the circuit had a new name – the A1-Ring, thanks to its funding from a telecommunications company – and a completely new layout.
-This was thanks to Hermann Tilke, the track designer known for designing many of today’s F1 tracks.
-The A1-Ring was in fact Tilke’s first major commission, and he went to town on the original layout.
+When it did return in 1997, the circuit had a new layout and a new name, the A1-Ring, thanks to its funding from a telecommunications company.
+Hermann Tilke, the track designer known for designing many of today’s F1 tracks, went to town on the original layout.
+It was in fact Tilke’s first major commission.
 Few of the fast, sweeping corners were retained for the shortened 4.3km circuit.
-The circuit hosted seven races between 1997-2003, with two wins apiece for Mika Hakkinen and Michael Schumacher.
+The A1-Ring hosted seven Austrian GPs between 1997-2003, with two wins apiece for Mika Hakkinen and Michael Schumacher.

 Red Bull Ring

-- Niki Lauda is the only Austrian driver to have won his home race (in 1984, the year he took his third and final World Championship).
-He also took three pole positions at the Österreichring.
+- Niki Lauda is the only Austrian driver to have won his home race.
+He did this in 1984, the year he took his third and final World Championship.
+Lauda also took three pole positions at the Österreichring.

-- Stefan Johansson suffered one of the strangest F1 accidents ever in 1987 during practice for the Austrian Grand Prix, when he struck a deer on a blind crest at 180 mph (290 km/h).
+- 1987: Johansson hits a deer: Stefan Johansson suffered one of the strangest F1 accidents ever in 1987 during practice for the Austrian Grand Prix, when he struck a deer on a blind crest at 180 mph (290 km/h).
 Very lucky to have only suffered a few broken ribs, Johannsen bravely competed in the race and finished in 7th place.

-- Vittorio Brambilla took his only victory in the 1975 Austrian Grand Prix.
+- 1975: Brambilla crashes after winning: Vittorio Brambilla took his only victory in the 1975 Austrian Grand Prix.
 The race, which was run in treacherously wet conditions, was stopped on just lap 29.
 Brambilla punched the air with both fists as he took the chequered flag, prompting him to lose control of his March and hit the wall!

-- The 2002 race is remembered for all the wrong reasons.
-Under team orders, Rubens Barichello yielded the lead of the race to his Ferrari team mate Michael Schumacher on the last corner of the race, incensing the local fans.
-Schumacher made a bad situation worse by trying to give Barichello the top step on the podium after the race.
+- 2002: Finish line controversy: The 2002 race is remembered for all the wrong reasons.
+Under team orders, Rubens Barrichello yielded the lead of the race to his Ferrari team-mate Michael Schumacher on the last corner, incensing the local fans.
+Schumacher made a bad situation worse by trying to give Barrichello the top step on the podium after the race.
 This incident contributed to the FIA introducing new rules designed to prevent team orders artificially affecting the results of races.